Songark/contract-marketplace-v1/docs/en/engine/NFTEngineV1.md

 ### _resetSale
-Reset all sale related parameters for an NFT.
-This effectively removes an EFT as an item up for sale
+Reset all sale related parameters for an NFT. this effectively removes an EFT as an item up for sale

 *Declaration:*